needle-mirror/com.unity.entities/Documentation~/aspects-create.md

 # Create an aspect

+> [!WARNING]
+> Aspects are deprecated and will be removed in a future release.
+Use component access and query methods directly instead.

 To create an aspect, use the [`IAspect`](xref:Unity.Entities.IAspect) interface.
 You must declare an aspect as a readonly partial struct, and the struct must implement the `IAspect` interface:

 ```c#